 The aim is to fell the tree in a position where you can limb and cross-cut the log as easily as possible.
 You want it to fall in a location where you can stand and move about safely.
+The main thing to avoid is that the falling tree top should get jammed in another tree.
+Taking down a "jammed" tree top is very dangerous (see point 4 in this section).

-Once you have decided which way you want the tree to fall you must judge which way the tree would fall naturally.
+Once you have decided which way you want the top of the tree to fall you must assess which way the top of the tree would fall naturally.